Psychology of music: Evolutionary musicology

 Evolutionary musicology concerns the "origin of music, the question of animal song, selection pressures underlying music evolution", and "music evolution and human evolution".
 It seeks to understand music perception and activity in the context of evolutionary theory.
 Charles Darwin speculated that music may have held an adaptive advantage and functioned as a protolanguage, a view which has spawned several competing theories of music evolution.
 An alternate view sees music as a by-product of linguistic evolution; a type of "auditory cheesecake" that pleases the senses without providing any adaptive function.
 This view has been directly countered by numerous music researchers.

 Cultural differences

 An individual's culture or ethnicity plays a role in their music cognition, including their preferences, emotional reaction, and musical memory.
 Musical preferences are biased toward culturally familiar musical traditions beginning in infancy, and adults' classification of the emotion of a musical piece depends on both culturally specific and universal structural features.
 Additionally, individuals' musical memory abilities are greater for culturally familiar music than for culturally unfamiliar music.

 Applied research areas

-Some areas of research in the psychology of music focus on the application of music in everyday life as well as the practices and experiences of the amateur and professional musician.
+Some areas of research in the psychology of music focus on the application of music in everyday (XXI century obviously) life as well as the practices and experiences of the amateur and professional musician.
 Each topic may utilize knowledge and techniques derived from one or more of the areas described above.
 Such areas include: